 Suspension of Financial Aid

 If you are unable to regain good academic standing during your Warning term, your financial aid eligibility will be immediately suspended, and you will be notified by email and notice on your MyPima Financial Aid tab.
 To attempt to regain eligibility, you may either:

-- attend courses and pay for them on your own or with private funding OR
+- Attend courses and pay for them on your own or with private funding OR

 Request for Recalculation of SAP Status

 Students who are otherwise in good academic standing but who have exceeded (or who will exceed) 150% of the published length required for their certificate or degree, may submit the Request for Recalculation of SAP Status form instead of appealing.
 Typical processing time for this form is 2 weeks after submission.
 After an unsuccessful recalculation request a student my appeal based on extenuating circumstances.

-Steps for Submitting an Appeal
+Steps for Submitting an Appeal for Satisfactory Academic Progress

 - letters from health providers